 URL to your external API documentation or reference guide.

 Name of the API that appears in the README.
-Will appear as Your Api Name SDK
+Will appear as Your Api Name SDK or Your Api Name API throughout the README.
+Defaults to organization name if not set.

 Sections to disable in the README.
-Supported values: "contributing"
+Supported values: "contributing".

 Organizes endpoints into named feature sections within the README.
 Each feature creates a dedicated section with example code snippets for the specified endpoints.